Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star: Introduction

 The latter class of models consists of a binary system with a large mass difference between the components: extreme mass-ratio inspiral (EMRI), which is applicable to a star orbiting the SMBH (the EMRI is also frequently used in the context of gravitational waves, which is not the focus of this paper).

-As we have already pointed out, long-term observations of some QPE sources imply that the accretion disk could be the result of a tidally disrupted star by the SMBH \citep{Shu_2018}.
-This is supported by a handful of arguments, mainly that we can see a temporal decline in quiescent luminosities as well as in peak luminosities.
+As we point out above, long-term observations of some QPE sources imply that the accretion disk could be the result of a tidally disrupted star by the SMBH \citep{Shu_2018}.
+This is supported by a handful of arguments, with the key notion that a temporal decline is evident in quiescent luminosities as well as in peak luminosities.
 Other arguments for the stellar origin of the disk include:

-\begin{itemize} \item high C/N (carbon/nitrogen) ratio in UV \citep{Sheng_2021} and X-ray \citep{chakraborty_2025} spectra typical of TDEs, \item compactness (smaller radial extent) and viscous spreading of the outer radius of the accretion disk \citep{Wevers_2025}, \item properties of the host galaxies: both QPEs and TDEs tend to inhabit post-starburst galaxies \citep{2025ApJGilbert}. \end{itemize}
+\begin{itemize} \item high C/N (carbon/nitrogen) ratio in UV \citep{Sheng_2021} and X-ray \citep{chakraborty_2025} spectra typical of TDEs; \item compactness (smaller radial extent) and viscous spreading of the outer radius of the accretion disk \citep{Wevers_2025}; \item properties of the host galaxies: both QPEs and TDEs tend to inhabit post-starburst galaxies \citep{2025ApJGilbert}. \end{itemize}

 In this paper, we revisit the association of QPEs with TDEs.
 Specifically, we look at the relation between the post-TDE disk formation and the rate of decrease in the QPE peak luminosities with time.
-In general, the peak luminosities are expected to be proportional to the instantaneous accretion rate, implying that for the typical decay of the post-TDE accretion rate $\propto t^{-p}$ \citep{TDEs, Jankovic_2023}, where $0\lesssim p \lesssim 2$, there should be the decay of the QPE amplitudes with time as well.
+In general, the peak luminosities are expected to be proportional to the instantaneous accretion rate, implying that for the typical decay in the post-TDE accretion rate, $\propto t^{-p}$ \citep{TDEs, Jankovic_2023}, where $0\lesssim p \lesssim 2$, we should see a decay in the QPE amplitudes over time as well.

 This paper is structured as follows.
 In Section~\ref{sec2}, we briefly introduce the EMRI model.
 Section~\ref{sec3} presents the results of the analysis and the constraints on the parameters of the EMRI model for different QPE sources.
-We discuss the implications in Section~\ref{sect_discussion} and provide a summary of the main conclusions in Section~\ref{sec4}.
+We discuss the implications of our findings in Section~\ref{sect_discussion} and provide a summary of the main conclusions in Section~\ref{sec4}.